 - Green Lantern: Hal Jordan fights Parallax, who was responsible for the death of Abin Sur that resulted in him being given the green lantern to begin with.
 (In the comics they were unrelated.)

 - Hulk's climax involves Hulk fighting against Banner's father, who was partially responsible for making Banner into the Hulk.
-In the film Banner Sr. has electrical powers along the lines of classic Hulk villain Zzzax.

 - Iron Man: Tony Stark creates the first Iron Man suit to escape after being kidnapped.
 The climactic battle is Iron Man versus the guy who hired the kidnappers in a bootleg Iron Man suit.